The Benefits of Honey for your Health

 Anti-inflammatory

 Inflammation is our bodies natural response to pathogens.
 However, sometimes our immune system goes into overdrive and inflammation can get out of hand.
-When that happens, looking for natural remedies can be beneficial, including honey!
-The phenolic compounds that are responsible for the antioxidant activity of honey are also anti-inflammatory.
-They suppress the enzymes in our bodies that create inflammation, in particular COX-2 and iNOS.
-This sounds complicated, but in general by preventing inflammation at the cellular level, honey is able to help your body regulate an overactive immune system.
+Honey’s phenolic compounds also have anti-inflammatory properties, suppressing enzymes that cause inflammation.
+By preventing inflammation at the cellular level, honey helps regulate an overactive immune system.

 Soothes Digestive Problems

-As well it has been shown to be an excellent prebiotic to support healthy gut bacteria.
+Honey’s anti-inflammatory nature soothes an inflamed gastrointestinal tract and supports a healthy gut microbiome.
+It suppresses harmful bacteria like Salmonella and E. coli while acting as a prebiotic for beneficial bacteria like Lactobacillus and Bifidobacteria.
 Prebiotics typically contain non-digestible carbohydrates like the oligosaccharides found in honey.
 Even though us humans cannot break them down, our gut microflora have a field day with them!
-Including prebiotics in your diet help to support healthy gut bacteria like Lactobacillus and Bifidobacteria.

 Honey in Herbalism

-Now that you know all about the benefits of honey, let's look at some easy ways to incorporate honey into your herbalism practice!
+Now that you know the benefits of honey, here are some easy ways to incorporate it into your herbalism practice.

 A sweet remedy

-Adding a spoonful to an herbal tea is my favorite way to take honey.
-That way I can benefit from the dual action of decocted herb and the added honey.
-There is nothing better than a warm cup of sweet tea on a cold winter morning!
+Adding honey to herbal tea is my favorite method, combining the benefits of herbs and honey.
+There’s nothing better than a warm cup of sweet tea on a cold morning!

 Infused Honey